Symplectic configurations: a homological and computer-aided approach: Symplectic Cremona transformations

 Then $S\cdot F_k=b_{ki}-b_{kj_1}-b_{kj_2}-\cdots-b_{kj_m}$.
 By part (1), $E_j$ is one of the $E_{j_s}$'s.
 With this understood, it follows easily that $b_{ki}\geq b_{kj}$, as $S\cdot F_k\geq 0$ and $b_{kj_s}\geq 0$, $\forall s$ (here we use the assumption that $F_k$ has positive $a$-coefficient).
 Inductively, we conclude that for any two classes $E_i$, $E_j$, if $E_i\leq E_j$, then $b_{ki}\geq b_{kj}$.

 \end{proof}

 We shall distinguish the two cases in Lemma 3.4(3).
-Borrowing the terminology from the complex algebraic geometry setting (cf. \cite{AC}, Definition 1.1.21), we call a non-minimal class $E_i$ {\bf free} if there is only one component of $D$ containing it as a non-leading class; otherwise, we call $E_i$ a {\bf satellite} class.
+Borrowing the relevant terminology from algebraic geometry (cf. \cite{AC}, Definition 1.1.21), we call a non-minimal class $E_i$ {\bf free} if there is only one component of $D$ containing it as a non-leading class; otherwise, we call $E_i$ a {\bf satellite} class.

 On the other hand, we also note that, as a corollary of Lemma 3.4, for each non-minimal class $E_i$, there is a unique class $E_j$ such that $E_i$ is infinitely near to $E_j$ of order $1$.
-It follows easily that for any non-minimal $E_i$, there is a uniquely determined linear chain of classes $E_{j_1}$, $E_{j_2}, \cdots, E_{j_m}$, such that $E_i$ is infinitely near to $E_{j_1}$ of order $1$, for any $s$, $E_{j_s}$ is infinitely near to $E_{j_{s+1}}$ of order $1$, and the last class $E_{j_m}\in\E(D)$ (i.e., $E_{j_m}$ is minimal).
+It follows easily that for any non-minimal class $E_i$, there is a uniquely determined linear chain of classes $E_{j_1}$, $E_{j_2}, \cdots, E_{j_m}$, such that $E_i$ is infinitely near to $E_{j_1}$ of order $1$, for any $s$, $E_{j_s}$ is infinitely near to $E_{j_{s+1}}$ of order $1$, and the last class $E_{j_m}\in\E(D)$ (i.e., $E_{j_m}$ is minimal).
 We shall call it the {\bf linear chain associated to} $E_i$.
 Note that if $E_m$ is a class such that $E_m<E_i$, then $E_m$ must be one of the $E_{j_s}$'s in the linear chain associated to $E_i$.